icambridge/iain.sexy/source/_drafts/2014-11-21-hack-types.markdown

 ## Annotate

-Annotating when you define which type is going to be used.
-You can type the follow:
+Annotating is when you define which type is going to be used.
+You can type the following:

 * function arguments
 * function return
 * class variable
 * constants

-To define the types in function arguments you just put the type before the variable name for the argument.
+For function arguments you just put the type before the variable name for the argument.

 ```php
 <?hh